 - Ma – Is not your needs met?
 Don’t you have a house to live in for yourself and your family?
 Don’t you get food?
 The main requirement of human beings is bread, cloth, and houses.
 If there is a shortage of these things, I can tell you the means for their supply.

 - Disciple – Mother, I don’t have such a shortage in my life, but seeing the joyful life of my neighbors, I also get the feeling that my life should be like that too.

 - Ma – You are very fortunate that God is fulfilling all your needs.
-Pray God and thank him, don’t bother him by asking something else.
+Pray to God and thank him, don’t bother him by asking for something else.
 If you want to ask him for something, then ask him for good wisdom to perform your duties.
-Pray him for eliminating bad deeds such as lust, anger, greed, and attachment, so your devotion to your God is not hindered.
+Pray to him for eliminating bad deeds such as lust, anger, greed, and attachment, so your devotion to your God is not hindered.
 Aspirations are unlimited, so ask for the boon of living a sattvic life.
 This way, the disciple understood the true aspiration of praying to God.

 According to Mother, everything is in God’s hands and his will.
 We are his tool, and he uses us as he pleases.
 All there is His; as soon as you realize this, you will be free from any burdens.
 Surrender yourself to Him and His will, and then nothing will seem to be alien.
 All will be your own very self.

 Ma Anandmayi always emphasized chanting Mantras.
 She said- we have to wash and rub the dirty utensils repeatedly to make them shine.
-We have to rub the match sticks repeatedly, and you never know in which stroke the stick will burn.
+We have to rub the match sticks repeatedly, and you never know at which stroke the stick will burn.
 Likewise, you have to chant the Mantra repeatedly, and you never know when you will achieve success.